jpllosa/java-ee-bean-validation-example/README.md

 This is your project!
 It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 7 on JBoss WildFly.

 This project is setup to allow you to create a compliant Java EE 7 application using JSF 2.2, CDI 1.1, EJB 3.3, JPA 2.1 and Bean Validation 1.1.
-It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

-There is a tutorial for this quickstart in the [Getting Started Developing Applications Guide](https://github.com/wildfly/quickstart/guide/jboss-javaee-webapp/).
+There is a tutorial for this example in [Java Code Geeks](https://examples.javacodegeeks.com/author/joel-llosa/).

 System requirements
 -------------------